NBISweden/NGScourse/1710/labs/NGS_workflow.md

 ## Book your own node

-We have reserved half a node for each student during this course.
+We have reserved 10 nodes with 16 cores each during this course.
+So it is best that students use 4 (or maximally 5!) cores each to make sure there are resources for all of you.
 By now, you are probably already familiar with the procedure:

 ```bash
 salloc -A g2017024 -t 04:00:00 -p core -n 4 --no-shell --reservation=g2017024_3 &